konklone/tmcw.github.com/_posts/2012-08-06-why-statistics.md

 ---
 layout: post
-date: 2012-08-12 10:00:00 UTC
+date: 2012-08-06 10:00:00 UTC
 title: Why Statistics?
 hn:
 categories:
 - blog
 ---

-Because _hard algorithms are unsexy, difficult, and rewarding_.
-And few people want to implement them, so the implementations that do exist get spread and ported, and have a much longer half-life than your typical jQuery plugin.
+<div style='text-align:center;line-height:200px;font-style:italic;width:638px;height:200px;border:1px solid #000;'>it's hard to show the void with a picture</div>

-Because _visualization is bad at some tasks_.
+Because _visualization is bad at some things.
 Most of all, it's bad at _[saying no](http://en.wikipedia.org/wiki/Null_hypothesis)_.
 We're great at pattern recognition and correlation: that's what makes the [geospatial sector](http://mapbox.com/) so hot.
 Everything has latitude and longitude, so geodata is inherently compatible.
-But sometimes there's nothing: most hard research ends up finding no cause, or too little evidence to make a strong statement.
-How often does a pretty visualzation do the same?
+But sometimes there's nothing.
+Hard research often ends up validating the null hypthesis or finding inconclusive evidence - how often does a pretty visualzation do the same?
 If the goal is to [understand](http://en.wikipedia.org/wiki/Exploratory_data_analysis), it should include understanding the void.

+Because _hard algorithms are unsexy, difficult, and rewarding_.
+Few people want to implement them so the implementations have a much longer half-life than your typical jQuery plugin, and a much greater effect in what they enable.

 Because _statistics is poorly taught and poorly explained_.
 Math jargon is taken as a matter of course, with only